The IACOB project: XVI. Surface helium abundances in Galactic O-type stars: indications for identifying binary interaction products: Discussion

 In case~B (or AB) mass-transfer events, tidal forces are no longer sufficiently strong to prevent substantial spin-up of the gainer.
 Such interactions can therefore produce stars that simultaneously exhibit rapid rotation and -- as shown in Sect.~\ref{binmodels} -- enhanced surface He abundances.
 Rotational mixing may also contribute to this population to some extent.

-Finally, binary-evolution models predict that not all mass-transfer events lead to He-rich gainers \citep{Jin2025}.
+Finally, \citet{Jin2026} predicts that not all mass-transfer events lead to He-rich gainers.
 In addition, some pre-interaction binaries with low mass ratios may contribute to the He-normal population -- in many cases, but not always, detected as SB1 systems -- alongside stars evolving effectively as single.

-Taken together, these effects naturally account for the coexistence of He-rich and He-normal stars across a wide range of projected rotational velocities and binary classifications, as observed in our sample.
+Taken together, these effects can account for the coexistence of He-rich and He-normal stars across a wide range of projected rotational velocities and binary classifications, as observed in our sample.